ericbutz/developer-portal/README.md

 +Dwolla is the ideal platform to move money.
 When using the Dwolla API your software platform can move money between any 2 bank accounts, verify bank accounts, and store funds on behalf of your users.

 Our software platform is compatible with all banks in the United States.
-The developer documents are designed to support our development partners who are building on top of Dwolla's platform.
+The developer documents are designed to support our development customers who are building on top of Dwolla's platform.
 Our API is a simple unified access point to connect with US banks and credit unions.

 The Dwolla API developer portal lives here: https://developers.dwolla.com